How High Schoolers Can Start Learning Data Science

 Why Should Students Start Learning Data Science in High School?

-A 2018 report by the National Association of Manufacturing and consulting firm Deloitte predicted that while the U.S. will create 3.5 million STEM jobs by 2025, approximately 2 million jobs will go unfilled due to a lack of skilled workers.
+A 2019 report, by the National Association of Manufacturing and consulting firm Deloitte predicted that while the U.S. will create 3.5 million STEM jobs by 2025, approximately 2 million jobs will go unfilled due to a lack of skilled workers.
 In particular, these jobs will require workers with adept technological, computer, and critical thinking skills.
 Early exposure to Data Science during high school provides a constructive environment for students to build a foundation in all three areas.
 Research has also shown that early exposure to math and science courses in high school encourages students to pursue higher education in STEM and continue their studies even as the material becomes more challenging.

 With particular regard to data science, employment for data scientists is anticipated to grow by 16% by 2028—faster than the average of all other professions.
 As demand for new and improved data-mining technology increases, employer demand for highly skilled data scientists will also increase.
 Data scientists currently enjoy excellent employment prospects as numerous employers report difficulty recruiting suitably skilled workers.
 Growing up in a technologically-rich world has already fostered the current high school student generation toward exploring complex questions using data made available by current technologies.
 Natural data collectors, students already collect and make informed decisions based on data from their everyday lives.
 For example, students use technology and social media to collect data on which celebrities are starring in the latest superhero blockbusters, predict their peers’ interest in the films, and use this information to intelligently decide which film to watch in the theater.